 Notwithstanding the details hereby approved, the reserved matters application shall include a proportionate mix of housing based on local and Borough wide evidence.
-Reason: To meet the needs of a range of different groups within the population and to create inclusive and sustainable communities.
+Reason: To meet the needs of a range of different groups within the population and

 22. ZPD - Limits to Hours of Work